keilWolf/kick-the-row/tasks.md

 - [ ] highscore (1, 2, 3)
 - [ ] undo
 - [ ] user can change size
-- [ ] highlight lines to better see which are the numbers to compare
 - [ ] count and show total numbers
 - [x] testing
 - [x] if last row has not full elements but all are deleted, the row will be kicked. this should not happen